-Moving to the cloud increases flexibility for employees and reduces IT cost, but it also introduces new challenges and complexities for keeping your organization secure.
-To be able to get the full benefit of cloud applications, an IT team must find the right balance of supporting access while maintaining control, to protect critical data.
+Moving to the cloud increases flexibility for employees and IT alike.
+However, it also introduces new challenges and complexities for keeping your organization secure.
+To get the full benefit of cloud apps and services, an IT team must find the right balance of supporting access while maintaining control to protect critical data.

 The Cloud App Security framework

 Discover and control the use of Shadow IT: Identify the cloud apps, IaaS, and PaaS services used by your organization.
 Investigate usage patterns, assess the risk levels and business readiness of more than 16,000 SaaS apps against more than 80 risks.
 Start managing them to ensure security and compliance.

 Protect your sensitive information anywhere in the cloud: Understand, classify, and protect the exposure of sensitive information at rest.
 Leverage out-of-the box policies and automated processes to apply controls in real-time across all your cloud apps.

 Protect against cyberthreats and anomalies: Detect unusual behavior across cloud apps to identify ransomware, compromised users or rogue applications, analyze high-risk usage and remediate automatically to limit the risk to your organization.

 Assess the compliance of your cloud apps: Assess if your cloud apps meet relevant compliance requirements including regulatory compliance and industry standards.
 Prevent data leaks to non-compliant apps, and limit access to regulated data.